Has Your Employer Taken Legal Action Against You for Exercising Your Worker’s Rights?

 It is also against the California law for an employer to attempt to follow legal retaliation against lawful employee conduct during non-working hours.
 In many cases, whether the employer doesn’t personally agree with the employee’s off-duty activities, or believes they will adversely affect the reputation of his or her business, California employment law limits how much an employer can do to regulate the employee’s lawful conduct off the premises during non-working hours, including exercising free speech and engaging in political activity.

 If you believe you have been unlawfully punished or retaliated against by your employer for engaging in a protected activity, contact Davtyan Law Firm today to discuss the possibility of opening a California retaliation case.
 In some cases, an employee who wins a workplace retaliation claim throughout California can collect compensation for lost wages and benefits, as well as other monetary damages.
-If you need help understanding wrongful termination and employer retaliation cases, Davtyan is your California retaliation lawyer!
+If you need help understanding wrongful termination and employer retaliation cases, Davtyan is your California workplace retaliation lawyer!